 Polymorphic qualifiers can be used on a method signature or body.
 They may not be used on classes or fields.

 Examples of using polymorphic qualifiers As an example of the use of @PolyNull, method Class.cast returns null if and only if its argument is null:

 '''

 @PolyNull T cast(@PolyNull Object obj) { ... }

-This is like writing:

 '''